Alice Jones

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 I undertook my PhD at the National Oceanography Centre in Southampton (UK).
-Prior to my PhD, I completed a Masters in Aquatic Resource Management at Kings College London and a B.Sc.
+Prior to that, I completed a Masters in Aquatic Resource Management at Kings College London and a B.Sc.
 (Hons) in Zoology at Manchester University (UK).

 " "

-I have also been working with Dr Heidi Alleway and others on a project funded by The Nature Conservancy (USA) looking at restorative aquaculture systems and climate change.
-We recently published an article on this work in BioScience, which assessed the carbon footprint of different types of marine aquaculture and identified opportunities for emissions reduction and carbon sequestration.
-We have further papers from this collaboration coming soon.
+I have also been working with Dr Heidi Alleway and others on projects funded by The Nature Conservancy (USA) looking at restorative aquaculture systems and climate change.
+We published an article on this work in BioScience, which assessed the carbon footprint of different types of marine aquaculture and identified opportunities for emissions reduction and carbon sequestration.
+A second paper from this collaboration looked at the global and regional opportunities and challenges for climate smart marine aquaculture and we have further papers from this collaboration coming soon.

 A image showing the cover of the journal BioScience from the Feb 2022 issue.
 The photo on the front shows racks of cultured seaweed drying and the text reads: Climate Friendly Seafood